alpine9000/squirt/README.md

 `skip_filename` is an optional file which includes a list of files or directories that should not be backed up.

+NOTES:
+ * For crc32 support you must install the `ssum` Amiga executable in your Amiga's `C:` directory
+ * By default a file named `.skip` will used as a skip file

 ![](images/backup.png)